appstract/laravel-options/README.md

 $check = Option::exists('someKey');
 ```

-Setting an value to a key that already exists will [overwrite the value](https://github.com/appstract/laravel-options/releases/tag/0.2.0).
+Setting a value to a key that already exists will [overwrite the value](https://github.com/appstract/laravel-options/releases/tag/0.2.0).

 ### Console